-Kate Cummings is the Director of the Dance Program at Daniels Magnet Middle School in Raleigh.
+Kate Cummings is the Director of the Dance Program at Oberlin Magnet Middle School in Raleigh.
 Previously she served as the Fine Arts Department Chair and founded the dance program at Millbrook Magnet High School.
 She is one of the founding members of the North Carolina Dance Education Organization and currently serves as President.
 Cummings received a Bachelor of Fine Arts in Dance Education from East Carolina University.
-She has taught younger students at several Raleigh studios, served on the education curriculum committee for Carolina Ballet as a curriculum writer, Teaching Artist for Carolina Ballet and participated in organization of danceSPARK in downtown Raleigh as part of SPARKcon.
+She has taught younger students at several Raleigh studios, served on the education curriculum committee for Carolina Ballet as a curriculum writer, Teaching Artist for Carolina Ballet and participated in the organization of danceSPARK in downtown Raleigh as part of SPARKcon.

 VP of Professional Development

 Jen Guy Metcalf